-In this update we have reflected the ESO's 2020 FES scenario framework.
-A description of each scenario15 is provided below:
+Our DFES forecasts reflect the ESO's 2020 FES scenario framework.
+A description of each scenario is provided below:

 In SPD Steady Progression (SP): progress is made on decarbonisation, however it is slower than in the other scenarios.
 While home insulation improves, there is still heavy reliance on natural gas, particularly for domestic heating.
 Electric vehicle take-up grows more slowly than in other sectors, displacing petrol and diesel vehicles for domestic use, however decarbonisation of other vehicles is slower with continued reliance on diesel for heavy goods vehicles.
 In 2045 this scenario still has significant annual carbon emissions, some way short of the 2045 Net Zero Scottish target.